 - How does this activity relate to working with a community partner?

 Have the pairs sit back-to-back (we do this on the floor) so that they cannot see each other's work.
+If virtual, they do not allow the camera to see the building site.

 - Round 1: The Architect speaks and the Builder is silent